aosabook/500lines/image-filters/image-filters.markdown

 usually looking at a mass of code written by various and assorted people and trying to figure out what it is supposed to be doing, and how and why it is going wrong.
-Then maybe we don’t write perfect tests, but writing tests at all will help us navigate this situation, document what is happening and move forward.
+Then maybe we don’t write perfect tests, but writing tests at all will help us navigate the situation, document what is happening and move forward.

-To do that we create "seams" that will allow us to break something up from it’s amorphous mass of tangled pieces and verify.
+To do that we create "seams" that will allow us to break something up from its amorphous mass of tangled pieces and verify it in parts.
 To do this, we will sometimes create wrapper classes that can be mocked.
-These do nothing more than hold a collection of similar methods, or forward calls on to another object that can not be mocked (due to final or static methods), and as such they are very dull to write, but key to creating seams and making the code testable.
+These do nothing more than hold a collection of similar methods, or forward calls on to another object that cannot be mocked (due to final or static methods), and as such they are very dull to write, but key to creating seams and making the code testable.

-For tests, as I was working in Java with Processing as a library, I used JUnit.
+I used JUnit for tests, as I was working in Java with Processing as a library.
 For mocking, I used Mockito.
-You can download [mockito](https://code.google.com/p/mockito/downloads/list) and add the jar to your buildpath in the same way you added `core.jar`.
+You can download [Mockito](https://code.google.com/p/mockito/downloads/list) and add the JAR to your buildpath in the same way you added `core.jar`.
 I created two helper classes that make it possible to mock and test the app (otherwise we can’t test behavior involving `PImage` or `PApplet` methods).

 `IFAImage` is a thin wrapper around PImage. `PixelColorHelper` is a wrapper around applet pixel color methods.
-These wrappers call the final, and static methods, but the caller methods are neither final nor static themselves - this allows them to be mocked.
-These are deliberately lightweight, and we could have gone further, however this was sufficient to address the major problem of testability when using Processing - static, and final methods.
-The goal here was to make an app after all - not a unit testing framework for Processing!
+These wrappers call the final, and static methods, but the caller methods are neither final nor static themselves — this allows them to be mocked.
+These are deliberately lightweight, and we could have gone further, but this was sufficient to address the major problem of testability when using Processing — static, and final methods.
+The goal was to make an app, after all — not a unit testing framework for Processing!

 A class called `ImageState` forms the "model" of this application, removing as much logic from the class extending `PApplet` as possible, for better testability.
-It also makes for a cleaner design and separation of concerns - the `App` controls the interactions and the UI, not the details of the image manipulation.
+It also makes for a cleaner design and separation of concerns: the `App` controls the interactions and the UI, not the details of the image manipulation.